What is a Pap test?

 HPV infection of cervical cells can lead to changes in normal cell function and the formation of precancerous cells, a process called dysplasia.
 A Pap test can detect these abnormal cells.
 Since there are no signs or symptoms of dysplasia, it is important to get a Pap test if you are 21 years or older.

 Individuals with abnormal Pap tests are examined further for cervical problems, usually with repeat Pap tests and/or a colposcopy.
 This procedure uses a magnifying scope that allows the clinician to see the cervix in great detail.
 Colposcopy also enables the clinician to take cell samples from suspicious-looking areas on the cervix for closer examination, called a biopsy.
 These procedures may cause minor cramping and minor pain.
-There are also several new DNA tests that can detect the genetic material of HPV.
-These are used to verify cervical HPV infection and identify the viral type in a small number of cases.
+A colposcopy is a sensitive procedure and a chaperone will be provided.

 Pap tests are recommended to begin at age 21 for individuals who have a cervix.
 Frequency of testing depends on several factors.
 Your clinician will recommend testing based on your individual situation.